JohnDorsey/PyCellEliminationRun/readme.md

       -simplify the CellElimRunCodecState:

+        -separate everything but the header processing into functions outside of the class.

         -consider moving the entry point for execution into the CellTargeter, making it more like the player of a one-player game.

         -separate experimental features from the headerDict and header routines.